 MAPRE1 (Microtubule Associated Protein RP/EB Family Member 1) is a Protein Coding gene.
-Diseases associated with MAPRE1 include pediatric ependymoma and adenomatous polyposis coli.
+Diseases associated with MAPRE1 include adenomatous polyposis coli and familial adenomatous polyposis.
 Among its related pathways are Signaling by GPCR and PAK Pathway.
 GO annotations related to this gene include poly(A) RNA binding and protein C-terminus binding.
 An important paralog of this gene is MAPRE2.

 UniProtKB/Swiss-Prot for MAPRE1 Gene